Prepare for your Appointment

 ☐ Did you own foreign property costing over 100,000CAD at any time in the year?
 If so we’ll need a summary of the amounts of your investments and/or the value of any foreign real estate holdings.

 * Applies to self-employed clients only.
-Be sure to email your Deductions Workbook ahead of time, especially if you’re new to this.
+Be sure to email your Deductions Workbook 3-5 business days ahead of time, especially if you’re new to this.